Model-based Percent of Completion for project controls

 Method overview

-Deliverable-based completion with milestone weighting
+Deliverable-based completion with phase weighting

-Teams define which categories matter, how they are weighted and which phases are relevant for each item.
-The completion value is then derived from the configured model rather than stored as a detached opinion.
+Teams define which phase categories matter, how they are weighted and which phases are relevant for each item.
+The completion value is derived from the configured model rather than stored as a detached opinion.

 Phase Weight